How do I access the BIOS for a VM?

 Accessing the BIOS of a VM in a Skytap environment

-To access the BIOS of an x86 The most common type of CPU for Windows and Linux VMs in Skytap Cloud.
+To access the BIOS of an x86 The most common CPU architecture. x86 CPUs support Windows and Linux VMs in Skytap Cloud.
 VM

 - If the VM isn’t already running, start it.